rust-lang/rfcs/text/3488-deprecate-cargo-categories.md

 to using only keywords, with a list of recommended keywords to address the duplication and clarity concerns from above.
-Keywords will keep their structure as a flat hierarchy, allowing crate owners to express nested categories can keyword combinations instead.
+Keywords will keep their structure as a flat hierarchy, allowing crate owners to express nested categories as keyword combinations instead.

 An automated migration from categories to keywords for existing crates is currently not planned as the majority of crates that use categories also use